 Rest assured, good news travels fast, so if you’re not able to tell everyone in person, chances are they’ll hear the news through the grapevine soon enough.
 Try your best to share personally with those you work with most closely, and don’t worry if you cannot get to everyone.

 After all, it will be obvious as your belly swells over the next few months.

 3. Telling Your Employees You’re Pregnant

-If you own your own business or have employees that you supervise, be aware they may feel anxious about how your pregnancy may affect their personal work, or how things will run when you’re on leave.
-Their feelings deserve respect and you should use the utmost care when sharing your news.
+If you own your own business or have employees you supervise, be aware they may feel anxious about how your pregnancy may affect their personal work or how things will run when you’re on leave.
+Their feelings deserve respect, and you should use the utmost care when sharing your news.

-Once the most critical people have been notified of your pregnancy, feel free to share the news more widely at a staff meeting or in an email.
+Once you’ve notified the most critical people of your pregnancy, feel free to share the news more widely at a staff meeting or in an email.
 Again, reiterate you will have clear plans in place to ensure your absence has the least amount of impact on the company and your individual employees.